S-Panjwani/Triple-Up/README.md

 - Looked at specific pixels for X and O on the gameboard
 - Considered the color of each pixel to see the status of that square
 - Used the Minimax algorithm to calculate the best move
+- Displayed the best move in CMD / tkinter window

 It only worked on: